telerik/kendo-ui-core/docs/web/treeview/binding-to-flat-data.md

 ---
-title: Binding to a flat table
+title: Bind to Flat Tables
+page_title: Bind to Flat Tables | Kendo UI TreeView Widget
-page_title: Explains how to bind the Kendo UI TreeView to a flat data table that keeps references about the hierarchical structure.
+description: "Learn how to bind the Kendo UI TreeView widget to a flat data table that keeps references about the hierarchical structure."
-description: Documentation for the Kendo UI TreeView widget.
+slug: bindtoflattables_treeview_widget
 position: 2
 ---

-# Overview
+# Bind to Flat Tables

-The TreeView expects hierarchical data, so any flat structure must be converted to a hierarchical one before binding.
-This article shows two methods for the conversion, which differ in the amount of time necessary for their completion and the resulting tree.
+[Kendo UI TreeView widget](http://demos.telerik.com/kendo-ui/treeview/index) expects hierarchical data, so any flat structure must be converted to a hierarchical one before binding the widget to it.
+This article shows two methods for the conversion of flat data into hierarchical one, which differ from each other in the amount of time necessary for their completion and the resulting tree.

-## Method 1: Initial pre-processing of all data
+## Methods

+### Initial All-Data Pre-processing

-This method pre-processes all available data and converts it to a hierarchy prior to binding the TreeView.
+This method pre-processes all available data and converts it into a hierarchy prior to binding the TreeView widget.
 This requires more time and memory, and the resulting tree is fully rendered.

+The example below demonstrates how to pre-process all data before binding the TreeView to it.

+###### Example

     <div id="tree"></div>
     <script>